asc4asc/debian-lan/README-asc.md

 Must make a mask and ipforward by myself

 git.repro does not start as a service.
-Must start it in the shell Also it run playbooks does not start because variable $playbook in preeseed file is not correct must be "$playbook"?
+Must start it in the shell Also it run playbooks does not start because variable $playbook in preeseed file is not correct.

 On the client i must make a sudo file for the user ansible.
 To start ansible from server